 2. Anything by Roald Dahl — Charlie and the Chocolate Factory, James and the Giant Peach, The BFG, The Witches, Matilda and SO many more.
 These books are SO engaging and entertaining for young readers.

 3. Magic Tree House Series by Mary Pope Osborne — There are a million in the series and all very engaging, good short and entertaining reads for beginning readers!
 Fantastic “first” chapter series.
+The library always has several to choose from, if you want to see if they’re a good fit before buying.

 5. Captain Underpants Collection — These are the silliest books.
 But they can be read over and over and over and still be outrageously hilarious.
 Pretty easy read and TONS of cartoons and jokes to keep even the most reluctant reader engaged.